Toast POS Pricing Guide 2026: Plans, Costs & Real Restaurant Examples

 ✅ Where Toast Pricing Works

-• You want an all-in-one platform and don’t mind paying a premium for convenience
+• You want an all-in-one platform and don’t mind paying a premium for the convenience

-• You plan to use handhelds, KDS, online ordering, and loyalty — Toast’s integrated ecosystem shines here
+• You plan to use handhelds, KDS, online ordering, and loyalty, where Toast’s integrated ecosystem really shines

 • You’re a multi-location operator who needs centralized reporting